Your browser version is not updated, please update it.

 Negative impacts:

-• Limited availability of “green” vehicles suitable for carrying out Poste Italiane’s logistics and delivery activities
+• Limited availability of “green” vehicles suitable

-• The use of polluting vehicles that could have negative impacts on the environment and on
+negative impact on the environment and on

 Poste Italiane’s reputation

-• Investments in innovative solutions that nonetheless could have negative impacts on the environment, in terms of polluting emissions and energy consumption
+• Investments in innovative solutions that,nonetheless could have negative impacts on the environment, in terms of polluting emissions and energy consumption

 Among companies in the utility sector, Poste Italiane has one of the largest fleets of 100% electric commercial vehicles in the country.
 A pilot project has been implemented in certain cities, which involves the delivery of vehicles and packages using fully electric vehicles, namely with zero emissions.
 The zero-emissions delivery project has also been completed in 15 city centres.